-Student Maths And Stats Help – SMASH – is a peer-support programme to help students with mathematics, statistics and quantitative skills that they need for their studies.
+The Maths and Stats drop-ins service is a peer-support programme to help students with mathematics, statistics and quantitative skills that they need for their studies.
 It’s open to students from any discipline.
-Students can come to the library drop-in centres and get help from a peer assistant with the maths and statistics needed in their own disciplines.
+Students can get help from a peer assistant with the maths and statistics needed in their own disciplines.

 This service is mainly aimed at non-mathematics students.
 Mathematics and Statistics students are recommended to use mathAssist instead.

-When and Where: help is available in the University libraries as part of the study and learning drop-ins programme.
+When and Where: help is available in the University ERC library or via Zoom.
 See here for times and places.

 - Reading packs - reading material for prerequisite knowledge